How do you know if you need a fundraising consultant? What services can a consultant offer?

 2. Give you a fresh perspective.

 As an outsider, consultants can look at your nonprofit through the eyes of potential donors.
-Not only does this help you make the fundraising experience better, but it can also help you improve your:
+Not only does this help you improve the fundraising experience, but it can also help you improve your:

 - Donor engagement and stewardship.